Precise description of medium-induced emissions: Photon splitting in the harmonic oscillator approximation

 Turning finally to the concrete goal of our numerical calculation, let us examine the process of a photon splitting into a quark-antiquark pair, $\gamma \to q \bar q$.
 The full derivation of this cross section is done in App. \ref{app:pair-prod}.

 The reason for choosing this process to study is mainly a practical one.
 We have to solve a system of differential equations numerically.
-For $\gamma \to q \bar q$ the system is $2\times 2$, while for $q \to q g$ it is $6\times 6$, and for $g \to gg$ it is $24\times 24$.
-Therefore, the numerical complexity increases drastically with increasing color content in the process, so with limited computing resources, we chose the least complicated one.
+For $\gamma \to q \bar q$ the system is $2\times 2$.
+Naively, the size of the problem for $q \to q g$ splitting is $6\times 6$ and for $g \to gg$ it is $24\times 24$.
+But by a clever choice of basis \cite{Arnold:2019qqc,Lappi:2020srm}, these problems could be reduced to $3 \times 3$ and $8 \times 8$, respectively.
+Since the numerical complexity increases, with limited computing resources, we chose the least complicated one for the current work.

 Another reason is that $\gamma \to q \bar q$ is a pretty good proxy for studying both $q\to q g$ and $g \to gg$.
 The difference between the three cases is the Wilson line correlator $\Cc^{(4)}$ in Eq. \eqref{eq:4-point-pos-space}.
 For $\gamma \to q\bar q$ this is